An Overview Of Our Solution

 Share some of the key partners or stakeholders engaged in your solution development and implementation.

-Our ambitious goal, to reinvent the way retail is done and create the next generation of retail, is hard to achieve alone since we are disrupting a system that has been established for decades and thus needs collective action.
-To scale, Siklus needs to work with main stakeholders in retail including FMCG companies and retailers.
+Our ambitious goal is to reinvent the way retail is done and create the next generation of retail.
+It is hard to achieve this alone since we are disrupting a system that has been established for decades and thus needs collective action.
+To scale, Siklus needs to work with its main stakeholders in the retail industry,including FMCG companies.

-So far, we have partnerships with Total Chemindo (sister of Indonesia’s largest supermarket network), Wings (Indonesia’s largest homecare FMCG), Lion Wings, and we have pilots coming up with P&G and Nestle.
+So far, we have partnerships with P&G, Nestle, RB, Sungai Budi, Total Chemindo (the sister company of Indonesia’s largest supermarket network), and Wings (Indonesia’s largest homecare FMCG), and Lion Wings.

 Who adopted the desired behavior(s) and to what degree?
 Include an explanation of how you measured a change in behavior.